 [1] From the maximum value of 6.5 KByes the FOS-RAM is reserved, as well as an additional 640 bytes for PUF functionality.
 See Table 16 for details.
-[2] Without AES functionality, both MIFARE Plus and DESFire in whole are not accessible and the PUF functionality is not accessible.

 By applying the Post Delivery Configuration, the Security Rows content is updated for the changed configuration options and can, therefore, be used for identification of the P6021y VB after applying any Post Delivery Configuration.
 Further details regarding Security Rows content and identification of the P6021y VB after applying the Post Delivery Configuration, refer to [9].